-1/1/25 $1.00 members’ dues $.25 per event dues

-1/1/26 $1.00 members’ dues $.25 per event dues
+1/1/28 $5.00 members’ dues $.50 per event dues

 ARTICLE XII

 AMENDMENTS

 Section 1.
 All proposed amendments to these by-laws must be in writing, proposed by the Executive Board or signed by three hundred (300) members in good standing with the Local and read at two consecutive regular or special meetings and voted upon at the second meeting.
 After the first reading, the proposed amendment must be posted on the bulletin board until final action.
 A two-thirds majority vote of members present at the second meeting shall be required to adopt an amendment.
 No amendment shall become effective until approved by the International President.